gerryw1389/gerryw1389.github.io/_posts/2018-08-05-use-ps-ffmpeg-to-bulk-rotate-movies.md

    - Edit the original files.txt and put in the full path of the movies you want to rotate.

    - Double click run.bat to launch the first powershell script.
-It will dump a file to the given directory called &#8220;FilesToProcess.txt&#8221;.
+It will dump a file to the given directory called `FilesToProcess.txt`.
 This file is simply a command that will be ran using FFMPEG in the next script for each video file.

    - Double click run2.bat and it will launch separate processes to bulk rotate your videos.